J. Steven Rhodes

-J. Steven Rhodes (born September 29, 1951, New Orleans, Louisiana) was Ronald Reagan's special assistant for intergovernmental affairs, Vice President George H. W. Bush's chief domestic affairs adviser and ambassador to the Republic of Zimbabwe when Bush became president (Appointed: March 8, 1990*; Presentation of Credentials: April 5, 1990; Termination of Mission: Left post on August 6, 1990).
-Rhodes is an Adjunct Professor in the Negotiation, Conflict Resolution and Peace Building Department at California State University, Dominguez Hills.
+J. Steven Rhodes (born September 29, 1951, New Orleans, Louisiana) was Ronald Reagan's special assistant for intergovernmental affairs, Vice President George H. W. Bush's chief domestic affairs adviser and ambassador to the Republic of Zimbabwe when Bush became president.
+Rhodes is an adjunct professor in the Negotiation, Conflict Resolution and Peace Building Department at California State University, Dominguez Hills.

 Career

 He worked at Dart Industries from 1973, rising to become Director of Government Affairs.